TerribleDev/blog.terribledev.io.hexo/source/_posts/Visualizing-your-javascript-bundle.md

 <!-- more -->

 So I've been spending a lot of time working on our performance.
 One tool I have found invaluable in the quest for page perf mecca is [source-map-explorer](https://www.npmjs.com/package/source-map-explorer).
 This is a tool that dives into a bundled file, and its map.
 Then visualizes the bundle in a tree view.
 This view lets you easily understand exactly what is taking up space in the bundle.
-What I love about this tool is that it works with any type of bundled javascript file, and is completely seperate of the build.
-So any bugs in webpack where you have duplicate files in a bundle will appear here.
+What I love about this tool is that it works with any type of bundled javascript file, and is completely de-void of any builds.
+So any bugs in your webpack config leading to duplicate files in a bundle will show up here.

 ## Getting started